Bathroom Safety · Bidets · 8 Picks $50–$650

 BUDGET · SLIM PROFILE

-Budget pick with a slim profile that doesn't push the seat too high.
-Brondell is a respected mid-tier bidet brand; the SimpleSpa is their entry-level non-electric.
-Cold water only, single nozzle, simple pressure dial.
-Best for parents who tried the toilet paper alternative and just want clean water cleaning at the lowest possible cost.
+Budget pick with a thin profile that doesn't push the seat too high.
+Brondell is a respected mid-tier bidet brand; the SimpleSpa Thinline is their entry-level non-electric.
+Cold water only, single self-cleaning nozzle, simple side-arm pressure dial, SafeCore internal valve.
+Best for parents who just want clean-water cleaning at the lowest possible cost.

 04